barbagroup/petibm-examples/examples/taylorgreenvortices/README.md

 <img src="runs/temporal/figures/temporal_convergence.png" alt="temporal_convergence" width="600">

-**Figure:** Temporal errors in the x-component of the velocity field for the case a two-dimensional array of decaying vortices with ("IB") and without ("NS") an immersed boundary.
+**Figure:** Temporal errors in the x-component of the velocity field for the case a two-dimensional array of decaying vortices.